TheresaLui/SelfHelpContent_v2/articles/microsoft.networkinsights/exr-deprovisioningincomplete-diag.md

 productPesIds=""
 cloudEnvironments="Public"
 />
-# ExpressRoute Circuit De-provisioning Incomplete
+# ExpressRoute Circuit Deprovisioning Incomplete
 <!--issueDescription-->
 We have identified a platform configuration issue for your private peering ExpressRoute connection named **<!--$CircuitName-->[CircuitName]<!--/$CircuitName-->** that uses service key: **<!--$ServiceKey-->[ServiceKey]<!--/$ServiceKey-->**.
 The initial diagnosis is that the service provider has not updated the status to reflect that it has been decommissioned.
 See below for steps to resolve the issue.
 <!--/issueDescription-->